Montae Reagor

-Willie Montae Reagor (/mɒnˈteɪ ˈreɪɡər/; born June 29, 1977) is a former defensive tackle who spent nine seasons in the National Football League (NFL).
-He played college football for Texas Tech University, and he was recognized as an All-American.
-He was drafted by the Denver Broncos in the second round of the 1999 NFL Draft, and also played for the Broncos, Indianapolis Colts (with whom he won Super Bowl XLI) and Philadelphia Eagles of the NFL.
+Willie Montae Reagor (/mɒnˈteɪ ˈreɪɡər/; born June 29, 1977) is an American former professional football player who was a defensive tackle for nine seasons in the National Football League (NFL).
+He played college football for the Texas Tech Red Raiders, where he was recognized as a consensus All-American.
+He was selected by the Denver Broncos in the second round of the 1999 NFL draft, and also played for the Indianapolis Colts (with whom he won Super Bowl XLI) and Philadelphia Eagles.
 Reagor was a coaching intern for the Eagles in 2011.

-He sold his Super Bowl XLI ring on the famous TV show Pawn Stars.
+He sold his Super Bowl XLI ring on Pawn Stars.

-Early years
+Early life

 Reagor was born in Waxahachie, Texas.
 He attended Waxahachie High School, and was a standout high school football player for the Waxahachie Indians.

 College career

-Reagor attended Texas Tech University, and was a four-year starter for the Texas Tech Red Raiders football team.
+Reagor attended Texas Tech University, and was a four-year starter for the Red Raiders.
 He started in 41 of 44 career games, and holds the Red Raiders' team record with 24.5 sacks and 47 tackles for loss.
 As a senior in 1998, he had 96 tackles, seven sacks and 19 tackles for losses, which earned him consensus first-team All-America and first-team All-Big 12 first-team honors.

 Professional career

 Denver Broncos

-Reagor was drafted by the Denver Broncos in the second round of the 1999 NFL Draft.
+Reagor was drafted by the Denver Broncos in the second round of the 1999 NFL draft.
 He spent four seasons with the Broncos, from 1999 to 2002.